MuscleMap/MuscleMap/README.md

    ***We highly recommend visualizing and manually correcting the segmentations for errors.
 We use [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) and [Slicer](https://www.slicer.org/), which are free and open-source.***

    ***If the models do not work well on your images, please open an issue.
-If you share your images, we will update the MuscleMap segmentaion model to improve the accuracy on your images.***
+If you share your images, we will update the MuscleMap segmentation model to improve its accuracy on your images.***

 3. To run mm_extract_metrics:

     1. For T1w and T2w MRI:

         ~~~
-        mm_extract_metrics -m gmm -r abdomen -i image.nii.gz -s image_dseg.nii.gz -c 3
+        mm_extract_metrics -m gmm -r wholebody -i image.nii.gz -s image_dseg.nii.gz -c 3
         ~~~

     * Users may specify Gaussian mixture modeling (gmm) or kmeans clustering (kmeans) with -m.